flatironinstitute/finufft/README.md

 ### Dependencies

-This library is only supported for linux right now.
+This library is only supported for unix/linux and Mac OSX right now.

 For the basic libraries

 - C++ compiler such as g++
 - FFTW3
 - GNU make
-- numdiff (not essential, but enables the pass-fail validation test)
+- numdiff (not essential, but enables the pass-fail validation tests)
 - Optionally, OpenMP (however, the makefile can be adjusted for single-threaded operation)

 For the Fortran wrappers